From SCADA UX to User Interface and Development

 Figure 4: Binding 'GET' animation to the selected text object on the inSCADA Platform

 The technique of binding animations and data to objects over SVG, which the inSCADA platform uses for visualization, actually saves developers from entering into many programming and development details.
 It allows focusing solely on requirements and customer needs.
-The revision requests between design and implementation teams and the time spent on the project as a result are reduced.
+On top of this, the designs produced by your design team can be used almost without loss.
+Revision requests between design and implementation teams, the meetings tied to those revision requests, and the time spent on the project as a consequence — all are reduced.
 In summary, productivity increases.